andongni0723/Unity_GunShoot/README.md

 # How to Play
+> There is a bug in the game where the enemy may not spawn properly in the scene.
+> Please press the gray gun icon button at the top left to quit the game.
+> I apologize for the inconvenience, and I will fix the bug after I find the reason.

 1. Open the game.
 2. Press the "角色" button at the bottom left to choose your character.